Step 6: Invoice USAC

 - A code indicating whether the invoice was approved (A) or denied (D1 – D9H)

-If you have any questions concerning invoice denial codes or invoice submissions, contact the RHC Help Desk at (800) 453-1546 or via email before submitting your invoice.
+If you have any questions concerning invoice denial codes or invoice submissions, contact RHC-Assist@usac.org or the RHC Customer Service Center at (800) 453-1546 from 8 a.m. – 8 p.m.
+ET Monday through Friday before submitting your invoice.
+Use the RHC Customer Service Center Tip Sheet to learn about what the RHC Customer Service Center can and cannot help you with.

 The material on these web pages is provided for general information only and should not be relied upon or used as the sole basis for making decisions without consulting the RHC program rules, orders, and other primary sources of information.
 Applicants and service providers are ultimately responsible for knowing and complying with all RHC program rules and procedures.